Mike Rosario

-Michael Rosario (born November 2, 1990) is a Puerto Rican professional basketball player for Piratas de Quebradillas of the Baloncesto Superior Nacional (BSN).
+Michael Rosario (born November 2, 1990) is a Puerto Rican professional basketball player for Leones de Ponce of the Baloncesto Superior Nacional (BSN).
 He played college basketball for Rutgers and Florida.
 On international duty, he represented Puerto Rico in the 2012 Olympic qualifying tournament and FIBA Under-19 World Championship, never medaling in either competitions.

 High school career

 Rosario attended St. Anthony High School and was coached by the legendary Bob Hurley.
 He spent four years with the Friars and helped maintain their position as a nationally recognized basketball powerhouse.
 In his senior season, St. Anthony came inches from a rare state tournament loss, a matter that was featured in the 2010 documentary, The Street Stops Here.
 He averaged nearly 19.0 points and 4.0 rebounds in this final year, and propelled the team to a 32–0 record along with the country's No. 1 ranking according to the USA Today Super 25 and ESPN High Elite 25 polls.
 The Friars eventually won the state championship upon Hurley's comments on the year, "If you don't win a state championship, you will never be remembered."

 Following his years with St. Anthony, he took part in the 2008 McDonald's All-American Boys Game with several other future stars, including Tyreke Evans, Kemba Walker, and Al-Farouq Aminu.
 It made him only the sixth player from his high school to compete in the reputable game.
 At its conclusion, Rosario scored eighteen points and recorded five steals in 19 minutes on the court.

 On April 6, 2007, Rosario committed to play for the Rutgers Scarlet Knights men's basketball team in college, being coached by Fred Hill.
 Some of his other possible destinations included Georgetown, Penn State, Seton Hall, St. John's, and St. Joseph's.
 He was rated a four-star recruit by Rivals.com and 247Sports.com.